user-cube/devops-cheatsheet/docs/ci-cd/github_actions/run-actions-locally.md

 export GITHUB_TOKEN=$(security find-generic-password -a ${USER} -s github_pat_<ACCOUNT> -w)
 ```

-If you want you can add it on your `~/.bashrc` or `~/.zshrc` file.
+If you want you can add it to your `~/.bashrc` or `~/.zshrc` file.
 In this case you will need to reload your configurations, you can do it by executing the following command:

 ```bash
 source ~/.zshrc # Change it to ~/.bashrc if you are using bash instead of zsh